Learning to Steer Markovian Agents under Model Uncertainty: Acknowledgement

-\begin{ack} The work is supported by ETH research grant and Swiss National Science Foundation (SNSF) Project Funding No. 200021-207343 and SNSF Starting Grant.
+The work is supported by ETH research grant and Swiss National Science Foundation (SNSF) Project Funding No. 200021-207343 and SNSF Starting Grant.
 VT is supported by an ETH AI Center Doctoral Fellowship.
-HHN is supported by the SNSF Eccellenza Grant `Markets and Norms'. \end{ack}
+HHN is supported by the Swiss National Science Foundation under Eccellenza Grant `Markets and Norms,' as well as under NCCR Automation Grant 51NF40-180545.